ome/omero-documentation/omero/developers/Web/Deployment.rst

 --------------------

 From OMERO 5.6.0 release, the ``omero-web`` library supports Python 3 and can be installed via :command:`pip`.
-We need to specify a location :envvar:`OMERODIR` where `omero-web` will create log files and a :file:`config.xml` file.
+We need to specify an :envvar:`OMERODIR` location where `omero-web` will create log files and a :file:`config.xml` file.
 This can be any existing directory.